zrasco/zrasco.github.io/_posts/2020-09-12-Automating daily builds with msbuild (Part 1 of 2).md

 ## Procedure

-For this example, we'll set up a basic Hello World project and accompying WiX project.
-We'll assume the reader is familiar with Visual Studio already, so not every single step will have an accompying screenshot.
+For this example, we'll set up a basic Hello World project and accompanying WiX project.
+We'll assume the reader is familiar with Visual Studio already, so not every single step will have an accompanying screenshot.

 First, make sure you install the WiX toolset and Visual Studio Extension.
 You'll have to restart Visual Studio for the changes to take effect.